netherphp/standards/README.md

 left and right constantly while scrolling through the file.
 If you have concerns with finding methods by doing something like doing a search for "ion SetSomething" then you should instead famliarise yourself with the symbol finding feature of your editor.
-Opening breaces will be after the method identifier.
+Opening braces will be after the method identifier.

 ```php